 Flatlay photography: essentially the same idea but from above.
 Usually used for books and plates, and seen below with clothing.

-Hero photography: models running long distances or climbing mountains, putting your material to the extremes and showing your produce in the most ‘heroic’ light.
+Hero photography: models running long distances or climbing mountains, putting your material to the extremes and showing your product in the most ‘heroic’ light.
 Sports and outdoors equipment often use these kinds of shots, as well as designed accessories like watches.

-Model photography: essentially just find a model to use or wear whatever it is in a natural setting and pose.
+Model photography: essentially using a model to wear whatever the product is in a natural setting and pose.
 Showing how and where you would find your company’s work usually.
-LaCoste, as you can see below, have mastered this style of product photo.
+Lacoste, as you can see below, has mastered this style of product photo.